ricosjp/monolish/doc/monolish_intro.md

 monolish solves cumbersome package management by Docker.

 monolish uses OpenMP Offloading for GPU acceleration.
 Currently, only NVIDIA GPUs are supported.
-By using OpenMP Offloading, it is possible to support AMD RADEON and Intel Xe in the future.
+By using OpenMP Offloading, it is possible to support AMD Radeon and Intel Xe in the future.

 ## Switching libraries {#call_lib}